 In a criminal justice internship, an intern gains industry insights and practical experience by observing how criminal justice theories are put into practice.
 Although their duties can vary upon the directives given by a supervising criminal justice professional or agency of employment, they are usually responsible for performing support tasks such as conducting research and analysis, organizing files, studying criminal cases, and running errands.
 Some interns may also participate in shadowing police officers, gathering and analyzing evidence, attending hearings, or facilitating public service programs.

-As far as similarities go, this is where it ends because a court clerk responsibility requires skills such as "customer service," "bench warrants," "court orders," and "court dockets."
+While similarities exist, there are also some differences between court clerks and clerk of superior court.
+For instance, court clerk responsibilities require skills such as "customer service," "bench warrants," "court orders," and "court dockets."
 Whereas a clerk of superior court is skilled in "criminal justice," "real estate," "multi-line phone system," and "legal issues."
-So if you're looking for what truly separates the two careers, you've found it.
+This is part of what separates the two careers.

 Clerks of superior court tend to reach similar levels of education than court clerks.
 In fact, clerks of superior court are 3.4% more likely to graduate with a Master's Degree and 15.2% more likely to have a Doctoral Degree.

-But both careers also use different skills, according to real court clerk resumes.
-While court clerk responsibilities can utilize skills like "data entry," "customer service," "court dates," and "bench warrants," some criminal justice interns use skills like "criminal justice," "pre-trial conferences," "intake interviews," and "child abuse."
+Each career also uses different skills, according to real court clerk resumes.
+While court clerk responsibilities can utilize skills like "data entry," "customer service," "court dates," and "bench warrants," criminal justice interns use skills like "criminal justice," "pre-trial conferences," "intake interviews," and "child abuse."

-In general, criminal justice interns study at similar levels of education than court clerks.
+In general, criminal justice interns achieve similar levels of education than court clerks.
 They're 1.8% more likely to obtain a Master's Degree while being 15.2% more likely to earn a Doctoral Degree.

-Some important key differences between the two careers are a few of the skills necessary to fulfill responsibilities.
-Some examples from court clerk resumes include skills like "data entry," "customer service," "court dates," and "bench warrants," whereas a process server might be skilled in "affidavits," "legal papers," "legal process," and "law firm. "
+Some important key differences between the two careers include a few of the skills necessary to fulfill the responsibilities of each.
+Some examples from court clerk resumes include skills like "data entry," "customer service," "court dates," and "bench warrants," whereas a process server is more likely to list skills in "affidavits," "legal papers," "legal process," and "law firm. "

-Process servers are known to earn similar educational levels when compared to court clerks.
-Additionally, they're 0.7% more likely to graduate with a Master's Degree, and 0.7% more likely to earn a Doctoral Degree.
+Process servers earn the best pay in the retail industry, where they command an average salary of $67,773.
+Court clerks earn the highest pay from the government industry, with an average salary of $39,296.process servers typically earn similar educational levels compared to court clerks.
+Specifically, they're 0.7% more likely to graduate with a Master's Degree, and 0.7% more likely to earn a Doctoral Degree.